wints/documentation/recipes/app_download_banner.md

 Now when a user clicks on the Smart Banner on a mobile device, when they open your app they will be taken straight to a view controller to see picture with id "12345".
 It's that simple.

 Deep linking has countless possibilities and we'd be happy to brainstorm use cases for your specific app.
-Happy building!

 ## (Optional) Events: Listening for Banner specific events